 Category X

-If you do decide to choose to take a medication during pregnancy, discuss the potential risks with your doctor and pharmacist to ensure you are fully informed of the potential consequences.
+If you do decide to choose to take a medication during pregnancy, discuss the potential risks with your healthcare provider and pharmacist to ensure you are fully informed of the potential consequences.
 You can be your best advocate, both for yourself and your unborn child.